There are three obvious directions to go with the idea of rainbows: weather, colors, or the symbolism of rainbows as signs of good fortune.

 - Use a prism to demonstrate how ordinary white light gets split up into multiple colors when light is diffracted.
 When rain is falling in one part of the sky and the sun is shining in another, people who have rain between themselves and the sun will see the sun’s light split up by the rain, producing a rainbow.
 The rainbow in the picture at the top of this page may even have been produced by the spray in the air, rather than by rain.
 Discuss this with students.
 Can they see why rainbows are likely to show up at the end of a rain shower?

-- Make your own classroom weather station with instructions from the Franklin Institute.
+- Make your own classroom weather station.

 Rainbow symbolism classroom ideas